-A former lecturer at Boston College's Carroll School of Management, Nancy Gardiner has written on topics related to nonprofit management and philanthropy.
-She speaks on all facets of philanthropy, including how it is an integral part of a family’s legacy, to groups including the Family Office Exchange, Planned Giving Group of New England (PGGNE), and the Association of Fundraising Professionals.
+Nancy presents and writes on nonprofit management and charitable giving topics.
+She has spoken on all facets of philanthropy, including how it is an integral part of a family’s legacy, to groups including the Family Office Exchange, Planned Giving Group of New England (PGGNE), and the Association of Fundraising Professionals.

 “Most of my clients are individuals and families.
 For many, I am ‘first call’ for questions – no issue is too big or too small.
 I work with clients on the whole picture.
 This includes how to talk to children about family wealth, or how to transition wealth from one generation to the next while achieving important philanthropic goals.
 I also work with nonprofit organizations, a natural fit given my personal commitment to volunteer work.
 Issues include governance, and structuring gifts in a tax sensitive way that respects the wishes of all the parties involved.
 Listening is important to me.
 I am satisfied only when I hear my clients tell me that I’ve exceeded their expectations.”